ilkamo/py-serializable/README.md

 # Python object serializer
-Python serializer class (can be extended by other classes)
+Python serializer class (can be extended by other classes).

-Thanks to the Serializable class, each object can be serializable.
-I created it because I like saving my objects in key -> value storage systems.
+Thanks to the **Serializable** class, each object can be serialized.
+I created it because I like saving my objects in **key->value** storage systems.
 In this way, you can create a class that extends this one in order to obtain a serializable object.

 ##Define a serializable object

-To define a new serializable object you only need to specify its params and extend the Serializable object.
+To define a new serializable object you only need to specify its params and extend the **Serializable** object.
 Params can be a list of strings or a list of tuples **(param_name, type)**.

 ```
 from serializable import Serializable